WladWD/cpp-hpc-primitives/docs/shm_ipc_design.md

      `min_head` by one (drop oldest) and move any `head[i]` that is still behind up to `min_head`.

-For a trading system, strategy (2) is typically the most attractive: critical subscribers (risk, persistence) have large or infinite `max_lag`, whereas non-critical analytics consumers have tight `max_lag` and accept drops.
+For a HPC system, strategy (2) is typically the most attractive: critical subscribers (risk, persistence) have large or infinite `max_lag`, whereas non-critical analytics consumers have tight `max_lag` and accept drops.